A Reporter’s Life

 Genre: Biography

-Before the internet and streaming services—when people’s television news sources originated from the three broadcast networks—we trusted people with names such as Huntley, Brinkley, Chancellor, Severeid and Reasoner.
+Before cable, the internet and streaming services—when people’s television news originated from the three broadcast networks—we trusted people with names such as Huntley, Brinkley, Chancellor, Severeid and Reasoner.
 But the king was Walter Cronkite.

 Quotes